 Our entry requirements for this course should be read together with the University's general entry requirements, which details subjects we accept, alternative qualifications and what we're looking for at Derby.

-Our graduates have achieved success as feature film directors and music video artists.
-They have contributed their expertise to several major film projects such as Assassin’s Creed and 13 Hours (directed by Michael Bay).
-They have also worked for the BBC, ITV, MTV, Disney and leading music labels.
+Many of our graduates have achieved success as feature film directors and music video artists.
+They have worked on major film projects such as Assassin’s Creed and 13 Hours while others have worked for the BBC, ITV, MTV, Disney and leading music labels.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.